Inez is a sweet older lady. Married for 37 years, she and her husband Carlos loved each other.

 When you wake each morning, remember You Do Have Choices.
 It’s your choice, to be happy, sad, angry or full of love.
 Do you want to be bitter or angry?
 Or do you want solutions that will keep your marriage and family together?
 Every decision you make leads you down a certain path.
 If things aren’t going well and you don’t know what to do, seek help.
 Reach out to me (below) But don’t wait.
 Don’t sit in muck.
 Do something to change it.

-Do not give up on your marriage.
+give up on your marriage.
 There is hope.

 I am here for you, to help.
 Email me any time with questions, problems, interview suggestions or article ideas you want me to do, tape, write about and post here.
 Or if you have a gathering you’d like me to speak to.
 Be it a women’s group, church gathering, or other function.
 Let’s bring marriage back to a place of kindness, teamwork and love.
 What we do passes on to all generations.